WAMW-FM

-WAMW-FM (107.9 FM) is a radio station broadcasting a classic hits format.
+WAMW-FM (107.9 MHz) is a radio station broadcasting a classic hits format.
 Licensed to Washington, Indiana, United States, the station is currently owned by Dewayne and Shelly Shake, through licensee Shake Broadcasting, LLC, and features programming from Local Radio Networks.

 The studios are co-located with its sister station WAMW (AM) in a former bank building on old U.S. 50 west of downtown Washington.

-WAMW-FM is affiliated with CBS News Radio, Network Indiana, the IHSAA Champions Radio Network, and Brownfield Ag News.
+WAMW-FM is affiliated with Townhall News, Network Indiana, the IHSAA Champions Radio Network, and Brownfield Ag News.